1231301695/TT4L_G6_Requirements_Project/SRS.md

 Limitations: Scalability challenges in managing large numbers of simultaneous users can consume huge server memory and processing power.
 Short session timeouts can also disrupt user experience, while long timeouts can increase memory consumption and security risk if not actively managed by any users.

+Requirement: The system shall support up to 2,000 active sessions simultaneously with a configurable session timeout of 15 minutes of inactivity.

 #### **1.3.1.7 Operations** {#1.3.1.7-operations}

 1. **Modes of Operations:**

 - **User initiated Operations:**
-  - Users including students, parents, lecturers, and administrators can initiate actions such as viewing academic records, uploading grades, registering for courses, submitting support tickets, updating profiles, and receiving alerts through the portal's web-based interface.
+  - Users including students, parents, lecturers, and administrators can initiate actions such as viewing academic records, uploading grades, registering for courses, submitting support tickets, updating profiles, and receiving alerts through the system's web-based interface.
   - _Students_: View grades, attendance, schedule, make payments, and submit coursework.
   - _Lecturers_: Upload grades, post announcements, and mark attendance.
-  - _Admins_: Manage users, configure system settings, and monitor portal activity.
+  - _Admins_: Manage users, configure system settings, and monitor system activity.

 2. **Periods of Operations:**

 - **Interactive Operations:**
-  Users typically interact with the portal during standard academic hours (e.g., 8:00 AM – 10:00 PM).
+  Users typically interact with the system during standard academic hours (e.g., 8:00 AM – 10:00 PM).
 During these hours, all functionalities including academic viewing, course registration, announcements, and grade management are fully accessible.

 - **Unattended Operations:**
-  System-level automated processes such as sending scheduled SMS/email alerts, updating records from CMS, and executing system health checks are conducted during off-peak hours (e.g., overnight) to avoid performance disruption.
+  System-level automated processes such as sending scheduled SMS/email alerts, updating records from CLiC, and executing system health checks are conducted during off-peak hours (e.g., overnight) to avoid performance disruption.

 3. **Data processing Support Functions**